Closed-Form Last Layer Optimization: Conclusion

 \section{Conclusion}

-We have proposed to leverage closed-form optimal solutions for the last layer of neural networks under squared loss throughout optimization.
-We observe that this accelerates training compared to SGD on squared loss, outperforming SGD on regression tasks and yielding comparable speed to SGD on cross entropy loss on tasks with small-to-moderate number of classes.
-Regression results are thus particularly promising.
+We proposed leveraging closed-form optimal solutions for the last layer of neural networks under squared loss as an integral part of optimization.

+Theoretically, we showed that the closed-form approach is well-founded in the neural tangent kernel regime, and bounded its superiority over gradient steps in a one-step analysis.

+On regression tasks—including quantum chemistry (QM9), PDE operator learning (FNO/Burgers), and causal inference (DFIV)—our proximal closed-form approach consistently accelerates training and matches or outperforms standard gradient-based optimization of the squared loss.
+Compared to naive closed-form ridge regression, our proximal formulation is substantially more robust, particularly in the small-batch regime.
+The DFIV results are especially compelling: the closed-form solution is naturally motivated by the two-stage structure, and our method eliminates the need for costly re-estimation on the full training set.

+When naively applied to classification, our method based on the squared loss achieves performance comparable to SGD on the cross entropy loss for tasks with a small to moderate number of classes.
+We observe it underperforms for tasks with a large number of classes.
+Indeed, a limitation of our work is that it only applies to the squared loss.
+Adapting it to cross entropy presents a promising area of future work, so that it may be successfully applied to more scenarios.

-In future work, we will focus on adapting a similar closed-form strategy to the cross entropy loss in the classification setting.
-We also aim to apply our proximal method to larger scale two-stage settings than DFIV, such as offline reinforcement learning \citep{chen_instrumental_2022} and proxy variables regression \citep{xu_deep_2021}.
-Moreover, understanding how to define parameters $\lambda$ per last layer dimension and adapt these over the course of the training is of interest, since it could lead to a better performance with the Adam algorithm.
+In addition, in future work we aim to apply our method to larger-scale two-stage problems such as offline reinforcement learning~\citep{chen_instrumental_2022} and proxy variable regression~\citep{xu_deep_2021}.
+We also aim to use a dimension-dependent regularization vector $\lambda$, and schedules for it that adapt over the course of training, which could mirror the strategies from adaptive optimizers such as Adam.

 \startcontents[sections] \printcontents[sections]{l}{1}{ } \counterwithin{figure}{section} \counterwithin{table}{section}